dogon11/SpyDir-Web-Crawler/spydir_demo/readme.txt

+Edit (4/24/20, Justin Maddox):

+Changed again.
+Code runs from scrape_driver.py and outputs everything to 'output.csv'.
+Still prints to terminal.
+Added example CSV file to demonstrate format of output.

 Edit (4/23/20, Justin Maddox):

 Changed this to add the ability to run the scraper from inside a python script.
 Currently, by running scrape_driver.py, the code will scrape the target demo website and print a list of dicts containing each found link and on what page it was found to the terminal.